wane1994/MobileOffload/README.md

 # MobileOffload

 This application was implemented realize a mobile application that performs local processing and also offloads computation (as well as storage) to a remote server.
-In particular, such an application shall extract the text contained in a source image through optical character recognition (OCR).
+In particular, such an application extracts the text contained in a source image through optical character recognition (OCR).
-The OCR service shall be provided by the remote server by using software containers.
+The OCR service is provided by the remote server by using software containers.
 The project uses the Tesseract Open Source OCR Engine (https://github.com/tesseract-ocr) for the project.

 Classes are separated in four groups: activities, with the actual activities of the application; fragments,